webofdata/specification-archived/specification.md

 http://swdp-endpoint.example.org/query=http://data.example.org/people/gra
 </pre>

-## Web Data Of Data - Management Protocol
+## Web Of Data - Management Protocol

 This protocol defines how clients can update a WebOfData node with new datasets and the contents of those datasets.
 Access to these endpoints should be tightly controlled.